kierrakay/endangered_animals/NOTES.md

 - gets name of animal

-how to parse
+How to Parse

-then do keep.first <enter>
+-then do keep.first <enter>
-then do first_animal = keep.first <enter>
+-then do first_animal = keep.first <enter>
-first_animal <enter>
+-first_animal <enter>
-first_animal.css('') <-- to extract deeper based off what youre grabbing.
+-first_animal.css('') <-- to extract deeper based off what youre grabbing.

-hot to run program in console
+how to run program in console
+- ./bin/console
+- CLI = EndangeredAnimals.new
--
+- CLI = CLI.call

-#notes
+Scraper:

      animal.habitat = list.css( "li:contains('Habitats')") might not need contains('Habitats')
     -why does it need (:contains ("habitats") ? because its looking for that string to get the info for it!
+    -The code to get the habitat,conservation status, and scientific name  is a bit more involved because these elements in the html contains some extra spans with a prefix and a suffix.
+First we get the title element using .at_css, which returns a single matching element.
+Then we loop over the children of the habitat,conservation status element and remove any spans.
+Finally with the spans gone we get the text of the habitat,conservation status element and strip out any excess whitespace.

      animal.habitat = list.css("li:nth-of-type(7) > div.container").text.strip.split(". ").join << "."  if data.length >= 7
        -code above kinda works still needs to specify habitat

     animal.description = new_animal_landing.css("div.wysiwyg.lead p") [0,2].text.strip -gets first and second paragraph with [0,2]

-     have class called CLI that i can instantiate "new" and use the call method on.
-EndangeredAnimals is the constant input = gets.strip.to_i-1  #subtract their input by 1 to match element index